-• Responsibilities of Contractors and Other Providers .
-All persons and entities with which the Hospital contracts will receive a copy of this Handbook and will be asked to cooperate with the Hospital's Compliance Program.
-This includes individual physicians, physician groups, vendors, contractors, and other healthcare providers.
+Responsibilities of Contractors and Other Providers.
+All persons and entities with which the Hospital contracts will receive a copy of this Handbook and are required to adhere to and cooperate with the Hospital's Compliance Program.
+This includes individual physicians, physician groups, vendors, Contractors, and other health care providers.